AndresICM/genome-mining/_episodes/09-metabolomics.md

   <img src="../fig/cytoscape_02.jpg" alt="FBMN" width="600"/>
 </a>

-If your network is not Done, then we could use a previously computed network, that holds the same data that we used in this workshop
+If your network is not done, then we could use a previously computed network, that holds the same data that we used in this workshop

 [Cytoscape](https://cytoscape.gnps2.org/process?task=568cc93ed2e84f20b2b94bd186b48ee8#{})

-Click on "Download Cytoscape File", and save it in your computer
+Click on "Download Cytoscape File", and save it on your computer

 <a href="../fig/cytoscape_03.jpg">
   <img src="../fig/cytoscape_03.jpg" alt="FBMN" width="600"/>